Leref/dbd.ts-documentation/src/functions/let.md

 ---
-description: Creates a temporary variable.
+description: Declares and creates a temporary variable.
 ---

 # $let